mvmd-org/mvmd-site/AI_rewrite.md

 #### Step 3: Standardize Terminology [COMPLETED] - 2024-04-10

-After examining the standards documents and reference materials, these terminology inconsistencies were identified:
+After examining the standards documents and reference materials, these terminology clarifications were identified:

-1. **Standard vs. Namespace Confusion**:
+1. **Standard vs. Namespace Distinction**:
    - The glossary defines "Namespace" as "A container for a set of identifiers or properties that helps prevent naming conflicts.
 In MVMD, different standards (like Schema.org, glTF, etc.) have their own namespaces."
-   - However, in standards documents, "namespace" and "standard" are used interchangeably:
-     - "This page covers how to integrate [FORMAT] into your metadata through namespaces" appears in multiple documents
-     - Sections titled both "Implementing the [FORMAT] Standard" and "Namespace Declaration" appear in the same documents
-     - "Standards as Namespaces" section appears in overview.md

-2. **Instances Where Terminology Should Be Changed**:
-   - docs/standards/overview.md: Uses "technical standards as namespaces" (line 10)
-   - docs/standards/overview.md: Has a section titled "Standards as Namespaces" (line 17)
-   - All individual standard documents have sections titled "Namespace Declaration" that should be standardized to "Standard Reference"
-   - All standard documents have phrases like "For validating [FORMAT] namespace references" that should be changed to "standard references"
+   - This distinction is important to maintain:
+     - "Standard" refers to the specification itself (like glTF as a whole)
+     - "Namespace" refers specifically to how standards are referenced in JSON-LD contexts
+     - Both terms are correct but should be used in their appropriate technical contexts

+2. **Correct Usage Examples**:
+   - Use "standard" when referring to:
+     - The specification itself (e.g., "the glTF standard")
+     - Discussing standards compliance (e.g., "standards-compliant approaches")
+     - Referring to specifications as a group (e.g., "3D standards")

+   - Use "namespace" when discussing:
+     - JSON-LD context declarations (e.g., "namespace declaration")
+     - Property prefixes in metadata (e.g., "gltf namespace prefix")
+     - The JSON Schema for validating references (e.g., "namespace references")

 3. **Additional Inconsistent Terms Found**:
    - "Integration" vs. "Implementation" vs. "Incorporation" are used inconsistently when describing how to use standards